wonko9/jabber_component_framework/README.txt

 * Manages presence (for multiple resources per JID)
 * Manages rosters
 * Automatically send a subscription request when attempting to send a message to a user who you are not subscribed to.
 Message is deferred until subscription confirmation is returned, at which point the original message is sent.
+* Adds some handy new methods to Jabber::JID for quickly creating presence objects

 == REQUIREMENTS: